ferrarijh/full-stack-reacdtive/README.md

    - inital query keywords:
 `"apple", "pie", "tiger", "potato", "banana", "grape", "monkey", "rose", "cherry", "cake"`

-*Note: Images will NOT be loaded on the browser after several hours, since the image url provided from Pixabay API changes from time to time.
-So when you don't see the images being loaded but you want them back, you have to empty your collection and the rerun `webflux-server` application to refresh the image urls.*
+*Note: Images will NOT be loaded on the browser after several hours, since the image urls that Pixabay API provide changes from time to time.
+So when you don't see the images being loaded and you want them back, you have to empty your MongoDB collection first and then rerun `webflux-server` application to refresh the image urls in the DB.*

 6. In the browser(`rxjs-app`) use two `Keyword(from mongo)` input fields to test asynchronous/synchronous request result.
 Use the above query keywords for each input field.